 When to Use Divination

-Divination is commonly recommended when problems are persistent, inexplicable, or tied to family patterns: repeated misfortune, chronic illness without clear medical cause, recurring relationship breakdowns, or puzzling psychological symptoms that might have spiritual dimensions.
-Responsible practitioners will also refer clients to medical or mental-health professionals when necessary and will frame spiritual work as complementary rather than a replacement for conventional care.
+Common indications: persistent misfortune, chronic illness without clear medical cause, recurring relationship breakdowns, or psychological patterns that resist conventional therapy.
+Responsible practitioners frame their work as complementary: they will refer clients to medical or mental-health professionals when appropriate and clarify that ritual work supports—not replaces—clinical care.

 Spirit Mediumship and Dream Work